nuls-io/devsite/docs/Guide/g_create_node_checklist.md

 # Step 3 -- following the instructions for the section "Create a Node"

-1. For the test network, make sure to open the server ports 18001 and 18002.
+1. For the Testnet, make sure to open the server ports 18001 and 18002.
    For the Mainnet, make sure to open the server ports  8001 and 8002.
    If these ports are not open, your node will not successfully communicate with the blockchain.
-2. For the Mainnet, follow the instructions
+2. For the Mainnet, follow the instructions ******

-At the end of this step you will have an active consensus node on test or mainnet.
+At the end of this step you will have an active consensus node on testnet or mainnet.

 # Step 4 -- Staking your node

-If you objective is to create a POCM node, please proceed to the POCM checklist.
+If your objective is to create a POCM node, please proceed to the POCM checklist.

-The objective of this steps is to stake your node, preferably with increments of
+The objective of this step is to stake your node, eith increments of 20,000 NULS.